ImmigraTrust Law

 Marriage Visa Application Fees

-Total government fees are $1,200 (as of December 2020) and are breakdown as follows:
+Total government fees are $1,355 (as of February 2025) and are breakdown as follows:

-• I-130 (Marriage Sponsorship) $535
+• I-130 (Marriage Sponsorship) $675 (paper filing) and $625 (online filing)

 • Consulate Fees $445

-• Green Card Processing Fees $220
+• Green Card Processing Fees $235

 As you can see, there is a major difference between the two applications.
-If you are open to either visa option, but the cost is important to you, the marriage visa might be the way to go.
+If you are open to either visa option, but cost is important to you, the marriage visa might be the way to go.
 On the other hand, while a fiancé visa can be a bit more costly, the huge benefit of the fiancé visa is that it is typically processed faster than the marriage visa so you and your partner can be together as soon as possible and applying for the green card together once your partner is in the United States.

 3. Process and Timeline for Fiancé Visa and Marriage Visa: How Long Does It Take for a Fiancé Visa?
 How Long Does It Take for a Marriage Visa / Green Card?

-• Adjustment of status application for green card (application is done once your fiancé is in the United States) 10–18 Months
+• Adjustment of status application for green card (application is done once your fiancé is in the United States): 10–18 Months

-• Initial Sponsorship 7–22 Months
+• Initial Sponsorship: 10-20 Months

 • Embassy Process 7–24 Months

-👉 These estimates are as of December 2020.
+👉 These estimates are as of February 2025.
 For the most up-to-date processing times, check with USCIS and the embassy.

 Your process could be in the lower range of these estimates.
-There is a significant range of time for the processing right now because of embassy closures due to COVID-19 restrictions and delays and because of the soon transition of the presidency to Joe Biden (more information on COVID restrictions below).
-To put it most simply, you can expect at least a year and a half for the processing for either the marriage visa or fiancé visa.
+There are significant differences in processing times because of embassy caseloads and local country conditions.
+To put it most simply, you can expect at least two years for the processing for either the marriage visa or the fiancé visa.
 However, remember for a fiancé visa, the lengthiest portion of the processing is when your fiancé is with you in the United States.
-There are also options to expedite processing for each stage if there is an urgent need or emergency.
+There are also options to expedite your case for each stage if there is an urgent need or emergency.
+Our experienced immigration attorneys can help if you need COVID-related emergency exceptions and other exceptions to normal processing times as well.

-Here at ImmigraTrust Law, our best immigration attorneys have worked with many different USCIS offices, NVC, and embassies abroad and can help you decide what are the best strategies for marriage and fiancé cases.
+Here at ImmigraTrust Law, our top mmigration attorneys and our best Persian speaking lawyers have worked with several USCIS offices, National Visa Center, and embassies abroad.
+We can help you decide what are the best strategies for marriage and fiancé cases.
 Our best marriage green card attorneys have successfully represented hundreds of couples get marriage visas and fiancé visas.
 We can help you navigate all the requirements with ease.
-Based on our experience over the years, the bottom line regarding processing times is that if you and your fiancé, wife, or husband want to be together, and you want to live in the United States, start the process as soon as possible.
-Get your place in line.
-Our best immigration attorneys can help if you need COVID-related emergency exceptions and other exceptions to normal processing times as well.
+Based on our experience over the years, the bottom-line regarding processing times is that if you and your fiancé, wife, or husband want to be together, and you want to live in the United States, start the process as soon as possible.

 Fiance Visa Pros and Cons